 What does Violet mean?

-Presented below is the birth name popularity of Violet for girls.
+Presented below is the birth name history of Violet for girls.
 Violet reached its apex position of #67 in the U.S. in 2014.
-(Top 1000 Baby Names Statistics, 2014)
+(Top Baby Names, 2014)